 Enable Game Mode

-- Go To Start Agan, Search and Open Focus Assist
+- Go To Start and type “Game Mode”

 Enable Ultimate Performance

-- Copy and paste this code in Windows PowerShell.
+- Copy and paste this code into Windows PowerShell.

 - Once Opened, Proceed to Power Options.